Liverpool Rifles: 1/6th (Rifle) Battalion

+A soldier of the 6th Battalion, King's Regiment, and a German signboard "Kronprinzenstr."
+Inchy, 13 September 1918.

-On 2 October 1918 the Germans started to withdraw on 55th Division's front and the troops pushed forward and occupied La Bassée the same day.
+On 2 October 1918, the Germans started to withdraw on 55th Division's front and the troops pushed forward and occupied La Bassée the same day.
 They forced the line of the Haute Deule Canal on 14–16 October and captured Ath early on 11 November.
 When the Armistice with Germany came into force at 11.00 on 11 November, the division had reached a line seven miles east of Ath.

-On 15 November the division was ordered to advance into Germany as part of the occupation forces, but this was cancelled on 21 November, and the division was chiefly employed on railway reconstruction and road repair.
-By 18 December the division had moved to Brussels.
+On 15 November, the division was ordered to advance into Germany as part of the occupation forces, but this was cancelled on 21 November, and the division was chiefly employed on railway reconstruction and road repair.
+By 18 December, the division had moved to Brussels.
 Demobilisation proceeded during January 1919 and the division had dwindled to small numbers by the end of April 1919 as men went home.
 The battalion was disembodied on 16 June 1919.

 2/6th (Rifle) Battalion

 The 2/6th Battalion was formed on 10 September 1914 at Liverpool The 2nd West Lancashire Division assembled around Canterbury, with 2/6th Battalion at Margate from 15 March 1915 and at Upstreet Camp on 13 July 1915 The division was numbered 57th (2nd West Lancashire) Division in August 1915, the 2/6th King's forming part of 171st (2/1st Liverpool) Brigade.
 At first the battalion only had .256-in Japanese Ariska rifles with which to train.
 In late November, they received .303 Le-Enfield rifles; although many of these were in poor condition, the Japanese rifles could now be returned to store.
-Towards the end of February 1916 the battalion received its Lewis guns.
+Towards the end of February 1916, the battalion received its Lewis guns.

-In July 1916 the 57th Division moved to Aldershot Command for final training, with 2/6th Battalion at Bourley, and then at Inkerman Barracks, Woking, from 27 September 1916.
+In July 1916, the 57th Division moved to Aldershot Command for final training, with 2/6th Battalion at Bourley, and then at Inkerman Barracks, Woking, from 27 September 1916.
 On 14 February 1917 the 2/6th King's landed at Boulogne.
 It went into the line on 25 February and served on the Western Front for the remainder of the war, participating in the following actions: